Jayce999111/HealthHub-Campaign-Analysis/HealthHub-Campaign-Analysis/README.md

 - **Seasonal and Time-Based Trends:** Examination of how seasonal trends affect signup patterns and the effectiveness of timing in campaign launches.

-- **Cost Analysis:** A detailed review of the cost associated with each campaign type, highlighting areas for optimization and efficiency in marketing spend.
+- **Cost Analysis:** A detailed review of the costs associated with each campaign type, highlighting areas for optimization and efficiency in marketing spend.